Changes you didn’t make.

-Chances it’s correct, even if all you did was look.
+Chances are it’s correct, even if all you did was look.

 Become a Patron of Ask Leo! and go ad-free!

 Different printers can cause Word to repaginate or otherwise consider a document to have been laid out differently, and thus changed.
-Features such as fields can be used to include in the document information that changes automatically, even when viewed.
-Macros and Add-ins can make unexpected changes as well.
+Features such as fields can be used to include document information that changes automatically, even when only viewed.
+Macros and add-ins can make unexpected changes as well.

 Printers and printing

 Some versions of Microsoft Word include a feature called “background repagination”, meaning that when you open a document, Word goes through it and calculates all the appropriate page breaks for whatever printer you currently have set as default.

 Even without that feature, the fact that you might have a different printer than the one originally present when the document was last edited might be enough for Word to consider the document has changed.
 It’s also one reason documents can look different on different machines.